The shape of extraterrestrial life

 Noever plans to use shape to identify life forms just as a detective uses fingerprints to identify suspects.
 But sifting through the lineup of possible forms is an unprecedented task, even for computers.
 In fact, Noever expects it will take the largest computation ever.

-"Looking for life forms in Mars rocks means analyzing microfossils - like potential nanometer-size bacteria [image at right] - so small that 50,000 could fit across the width of a single strand of human hair," Noever explained.
+image at right] - so small that 50,000 could fit across the width of a single strand of human hair," Noever explained.

 From the 12 known meteorites believed to have made their way to Earth from Mars, Noever figures that about 20 kg (44 lbs. - as much as three mid-size bowling balls) of material are suitable for searching.
 Examining these "small" samples of Mars rocks by microscope would be like scouring a desert on foot in search of an occasional dry bone.